 David: Do you remember turning a butcher into a pig?

-In the fourth season premier, Regina takes another trip through the Heel-Face Revolving Door and plans to kill Maid Marian in the past so she can be with Robin Hood.
+- In the fourth season premier, Regina takes another trip through the HeelĖFace Revolving Door and plans to kill Maid Marian in the past so she can be with Robin Hood.
 The problem is that Marian happens to be one of her many victims.

 Regina: Can you blame me?
 She's awfully vanilla!

-It turns out that Teal'c killed the man's father so that Apophis wouldn't wipe out the tribe.
+- It turns out that Teal'c killed the man's father so that Apophis wouldn't wipe out the tribe.
 The tribe runs and hides when the Goa'uld come, but are slowed down because they take care to help the slower members—the elderly, the crippled, etc.—escape as well.
 When Apophis ordered Teal'c to execute one, he chose to kill the elderly, one-legged gentlemen, because his death would make it easier for the rest to run away and hide next time.
-While Teal'c knows he killed the crippled man to allow the rest of the tribe to escape, Apophis thought Teal'c did it For the Evulz, was satisfied, and didn't order any more killings.
+While Teal'c knows he killed the crippled man to allow the rest of the tribe to escape, Apophis thought Teal'c did it For the Evulz because the elderly man was loved by so many, was satisfied, and didn't order any more killings.
 When you see the flashback in its entirety, the man is quite clearly signaling Teal'c to kill him.
 Teal'c did that kind of thing quite often in a mostly unsuccessful attempt to moderate his master's evil (as Bra'tac did before him), before being convinced that an open rebellion against the Goa'uld could succeed.
 Hence his inability to remember this specific instance.

-The episode "One More Unto The Breach" reveals that Martok was denied an officer's rank by Kor.
+- The episode "One More Unto The Breach" reveals that Martok was denied an officer's rank by Kor because Martok was common-blood.
 Martok holds a grudge against Kor for this for years, but Kor doesn't remember the specific incident.